Computer Drives Flash Drives and And Cloud Storage Explained

 Cloud storage security is why if you don’t know your password for your email you are subject to a tortures process getting into your own email account.
 This happens because Google is being trusted with the most important digital files we own on its cloud servers.
 Although I am using Google as an example, you can trust that these cloud service providers are all doing the same thing.

 There is one way that nobody in the world can protect your data, give somebody your login credentials.
 The key to safety when using cloud storage is never, ever let anybody know your login credentials.

-The reason cloud storage is the only way to guarantee not losing data is that it’s backed up daily at a different location from the servers your data is stored on.
-The Cloud storage system is all run on servers that are using the highest level of encryption that exists.
-I am speaking of large companies that have these cloud servers already in place and ready to go, not some fly by nighter in their garage.
+Cloud storage is the only way to guarantee not losing data because it’s backed up daily at a different location from the servers your data is stored on.
+The Cloud storage system is all run on servers using the highest level of encryption that exists.
+I am speaking of large companies with these cloud servers already in place and ready to go, not some fly-by-nighter in their garage.
 I personally think it’s important to have 24/7 phone customer support available, and that’s why I use Get More Hosting.

 How To Protect Your Data